simongraham/hovernet_inference/README.md

 # HoVer-Net Inference Code

-HoVer-Net ROI and WSI processing code for simultaneous nuclear segmentation and classification in histology images. <br />
+HoVer-Net Tile and WSI processing code for simultaneous nuclear segmentation and classification in histology images. <br />
 If you require the model to be trained, refer to the [original repository](https://github.com/vqdang/hover_net).  <br />

 [Link](https://www.sciencedirect.com/science/article/abs/pii/S1361841519301045?via%3Dihub) to Medical Image Analysis paper.